 The states and territories will consider the use of the Guidance in their local credentialing processes.
 The private health sector also undertakes credentialing processes, and the Commission will be working with the private health sector to promote the use of these Guidance documents for credentialing across private hospitals.

 The Commission has completed a service model framework to support state and territories and the private sector in their planning of services for the use and removal of transvaginal mesh devices and management of mesh-related complications.
-Clinical care pathways, models of care, and workforce considerations also inform the development of service models and service delivery.
-The framework was developed with input from the reference group and informed by the states and territories.
-A number of core components of the model of care and service delivery have been determined in consideration of the issues reported by women who have received services in relation to transvaginal mesh implantation, treatment for complications; and/or removal.
-This resource also provides information from the states and territories on their services.
+Clinical care pathways, models of care, and workforce considerations also inform the development of services.
+The framework was developed with input from the reference group and informed by each of the states and territories.
+The model of care and the approach to planning these services need to be informed by consumer experience to date to enhance services for transvaginal mesh implantation, treatment for complications, and/or removal of mesh.
+This resource also provides information provided by the states and territories on local services.